 To avoid such entanglements, it is best to take with you a selection of artificial lures and test which type works best for your waters.
-This Crappie kit from Bass Pro Shops has all our top picks and is a great add-on to any tackle box.
+It’s why I am still subscribed to the Lucky Tackle Box.

 I always believed you should have a variety of lures in your tackle box to test which ones would work best for you.
-We have a few artificial favorites such as jigs, grubs, tubes, spinners, and crankbaits.
-But nothing beats live bait.
+We have a few artificial favorites such as jigs, grubs, tubes, spinners, crankbaits, and even live bait.

 Most experienced anglers will tell you to fish what you have confidence in, and this usually works fairly well, if you have done a lot of fishing.
 But, for new anglers without a lot of experience with different lures, that’s not always the best advice.